codan84/json-schema-generics/README.md

 Cons:
 - latest draft, support might be sketchy (support needs investigation)
 - hard to read/understand
+- codegen has to run against each specific event unless they are all collected in some kind of `root` schema

 Codegen support
 - Quicktype - :x: